galaxyproject/training-material/AI-policy.md

 ## Societal Motivation

 AI tools have several ethical issues.
-They require an unreasonable amount of energy [1] and water [2] to build and operate, their models are built in part with heavily exploited workers in unacceptable working conditions [3], usually without consent from or compensation for creators of the source material [4] Furthermore, they are being used to undermine labor and justify layoffs [5].
+[They require an unreasonable amount of energy](https://www.theverge.com/2024/5/15/24157496/microsoft-ai-carbon-footprint-greenhouse-gas-emissions-grow-climate-pledge), and [water](https://restofworld.org/2024/data-centers-environmental-issues/)  to build and operate, their models are built in part with heavily [exploited workers in unacceptable working conditions](https://time.com/6247678/openai-chatgpt-kenya-workers/), usually [without consent from or compensation for creators of the source material](https://variety.com/vip-special-reports/ai-training-consent-content-licensing-special-report-1236307878/).
+Furthermore, they are being used to [undermine labor and justify layoffs](https://www.forbes.com/sites/richardnieva/2025/07/17/ai-tech-layoffs/).
 These are harms that we do not want to perpetuate, even if only indirectly.

 ## Acknowledgements